MarcelFerrari/MarcelFerrari.github.io/index.md

 I am an 18 year old student from Ticino in Switzerland.
-Currently I am working on my high school final project and in a year I will move to Zürich to start studying physics at **ETH.**
+Currently I am working on my high school final project and in a year I will move to Zürich to (hopefully) start studying physics at **ETH.**

 I am very passionate about a lot of things, <u>some of which</u> are: